-The Sentinel-5 NO2 data output product consists of the retrieved tropospheric and stratospheric NO2 columns, along with error estimates, AMFs and the averaging kernel.
+The Sentinel-5 NO_2 data output product consists of the retrieved tropospheric and stratospheric NO_2 columns, along with error estimates, AMFs and the averaging kernel.
 A general overview of the data product contents is given in Sect.
-6.8 and Table 17.
-Table 23 provides a more detailed overview of the data sets, their unit, type, etc. in the main output data product.
-The file size per orbit for the S5P/TROPOMI NO2 data product is estimated at 455 MB (uncompressed).
+6.8 and Table 18.
+Table 24 provides a more detailed overview of the data sets, their unit, type, etc. in the main output data product.
+The file size per orbit for the S5P/TROPOMI NO_2 data product is estimated at 455 MB (uncompressed).
 Sentinel-5 has about half the amount of ground pixels of S5P/TROPOMI, but there may be a few more datasets in the file.
 First estimate of filesize therefore 250 MB.

-The averaging kernel describes how the retrieved NO2 columns relate to the true NO2 profile [Eskes and Boersma, 2003].
-The averaging kernel should be used in validation exercises, model evaluations, and assimilation or inverse modelling attempts with TROPOMI NO2 data.
+The averaging kernel describes how the retrieved NO_2 columns relate to the true NO_2 profile [Eskes and Boersma, 2003].
+The averaging kernel should be used in validation exercises, model evaluations, and assimilation or inverse modelling attempts with TROPOMI NO_2 data.
 The output product will also contain the necessary information (surface pressure and CTM sigma coordinates) to construct the pressure grid to which the averaging kernel values correspond.

-The S5P/TROPOMI data product consists of two files: one with the main retrieval results - similar to the one for S5 described above - and a separate TM5-MP model data file with vertical information on atmospheric NO2, SO2 and HCHO profile and temperature at the $1^{\circ} \times 1^{\circ}$ grid of TM5-MP on a half-hourly basis.
-The additional "support output product file" is large and will probably not be used by most NO2 data users, but some advanced users the model profiles have shown to be useful.
-(The OMI-DOMINO procssing provides a similar, but less extensive, support product file.)It remains to be decided whether for S5 we will also provide such a support output file, which then comes from the CAMS system, and in what form this will be: on the CAMS grid like is done for S5P/TROPOMI on an hourly bases or regridded to the S5 ground pixel coordinates.
+The S5P/TROPOMI data product consists of two files: one with the main retrieval results - similar to the one for S5 described above - and a separate TM5-MP model data file with vertical information on atmospheric NO_2 , SO_2 and HCHO profile and temperature at the $1^{\circ} \times 1^{\circ}$ grid of TM5-MP on a half-hourly basis.
+The additional "support output product file" is large and will probably not be used by most NO_2 data users, but some advanced users the model profiles have shown to be useful.
+(The OMI-DOMINO processing provides a similar, but less extensive, support product file.)

+The baseline for S5 is not to provide such a support file.
+As part of future developments (Sect.
+10), however, it may be decided to provide the support output file, which then comes from the CAMS system, and in what form this will be: on the CAMS grid like is done for S5P/TROPOMI on an hourly basis or regridded to the S5 ground pixel coordinates.
 Like for S5P/TROPOMI, the S5 support file could contain the a-priori profiles of different data products, so that one file can be shared with among the data products.